ngrunwald/clj-rome/README.md

     (def feed (build-feed "test/clj_rome/test/feeds/lacuisinededoria.xml"))
 ```

  The return value of `build-feed` is a lazy structure (see [lazymap](https://github.com/ngrunwald/lazymap)) recursively translated from Java to Clojure with [gavagai](https://github.com/ngrunwald/gavagai).
 It has keys corresponding to the Java getter methods.
-If you prefer plain grredy maps, you can use build-feed with an option map:
+If you prefer plain greedy maps, you can use build-feed with an option map:
 ```clojure
     (def feed (build-feed "test/clj_rome/test/feeds/lacuisinededoria.xml" {:lazy? false}))
 ```